Richardsl/heatmap-calendar-obsidian/README.md

 <b>Multi-Color:</b>

-You can use multiple colors in the same calendar for displaying different data-entries in the same heatmap.
+You can use multiple colors to display different data-entries in the same heatmap.
-Add a custom color to each data-entry by specifying the name you gave the color in calendarData.colors.
+Specifying the name you gave the color in calendarData.colors (eg. "blue", "pink" etc).

 ![heatmap calendar custom colors example](https://github.com/Richardsl/heatmap-calendar-obsidian/blob/master/github-images/colors_multiDataSingleHeatmap.png?raw=true)